Get the Facts from Our Experienced Disability Lawyers

 You know Social Security Disability benefits can be a lifesaver for someone in your position.
 The monthly checks provide crucial financial stability when you need it most.

 But you hear things about how hard it is to get these benefits, or about people who won disability income but don’t even deserve it.
 Friends and neighbors tell you stories.
 They may want to help, but it’s understandable if you’re nervous.

-At Levine Benjamin Law Firm, we’ve been helping people in Detroit, Toledo, Flint, Lansing, Grand Rapids and all across Michigan since 1964.
+At Levine Benjamin Law Firm, we’ve been helping people in Toledo, Traverse City and across Michigan and Ohio since 1964.

 We know what’s important and what’s not for your disability application.
 We know the system and how to navigate it.